 5. Bitcoin is extremely susceptible to news and tweets.
 In 2021, Bitcoin’s downturn was caused by Elon Musk environment-concerned tweet, but at the same time, Bitcoin’s rally to $64,000 was partially propelled by Tesla’s news of accepting Bitcoin as payment.

 Now that you have a general idea of what you’re getting into, let me show you how to buy Bitcoin.

 How to buy Bitcoin

 Congratulations!
 You’re now a Bitcoin holder.
-Moving forward, I’d suggest getting a Ledger Nano S (a USB hardware wallet device) to store your newly acquired Bitcoin offline.
+Moving forward, I’d suggest getting a Ledger Nano X or a Ledger Nano S Plus crypto hardware wallet to manage your newly acquired Bitcoin offline.
 That way, even if something sinister happens to Coinbase, you’ll still have your Bitcoin safe and sound.

 Get our in-depth reviews, helpful tips, great deals, and the biggest news stories delivered to your inbox.

 Kimberly Gedeon, holding a Master's degree in International Journalism, launched her career as a journalist for MadameNoire's business beat in 2013.
 She loved translating stuffy stories about the economy, personal finance and investing into digestible, easy-to-understand, entertaining stories for young women of color.
 During her time on the business beat, she discovered her passion for tech as she dove into articles about tech entrepreneurship, the Consumer Electronics Show (CES) and the latest tablets.
 After eight years of freelancing, dabbling in a myriad of beats, she's finally found a home at Laptop Mag that accepts her as the crypto-addicted, virtual reality-loving, investing-focused, tech-fascinated nerd she is.
 Woot!